Feature #753

 This basically means that the PSF is now truncated at 0.7 deg.
 We may discuss if this is reasonable or not.
 If the PSF has really a tail going beyond 0.7 deg, we would underestimate the flux with this new method.
 I introduced the normalization mainly because the unit test gave in fact integrals that differed substantially from 1.
 I was thus wondering whether the King parameters were indeed reasonable, or whether the statistical noise creates sometimes parameter sets that predict infinitely large tails.
 When inspecting the King profile parameters, I recognized that the parameter distribution was not very smooth.

-#27 Updated by Knödlseder Jürgen almost 11 years ago
+#27 Updated by Knödlseder Jürgen about 11 years ago

 Here a verification of the mc() method of GCATPsfKing.
 I also added the truncation here.
 The script used to produce the plots is example_sim_psf.py in the cta/test folder.
 Looks all reasonable.

-#28 Updated by Knödlseder Jürgen almost 11 years ago
+#28 Updated by Knödlseder Jürgen about 11 years ago

 • % Done changed from 90 to 100